cms-opendata-education/HSSIP-Finland-2019/README.md

 Lumiukko ja liutin.ipynd
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cms-opendata-education/HSSIP-Finland-2019/master?filepath=lumikko%20ja%20liutin.ipynb)
-We wanted to test something new and created a snowman with a slidet that changes the shape of its mouth.
+We wanted to test something new and created a snowman with a slider that changes the shape of its mouth.
 You can test it and change its mood or make it wave its hands.